 There are also physical and emotional reasons to avoid THC as well.
 If youâ€™re someone who has had negative experiences with THC in the past and/or is prone to anxiety, paranoia, or other conditions that might be aggravated by the psychoactive cannabinoids, then a THC-free CBD products may be the best option for you.

 If youâ€™re using CBD to treat conditions that THC can sometimes worsen for some people (such as anxiety), you should choose a THC-free option to avoid having the opposite of your desired effects.

 Again, you do not need THC to use CBD.
 CBD can work great by itself, and even better in combination with other non psychoactive cannabinoids and terpenes found in hemp, minus the THC (broad spectrum CBD).

 CBD isolate is a singular extracted compound that contains pure CBD only.
-CBD isolate may be a good choice for those seeking a much higher dose of CBD, or for those seeking relief from conditions that only CBD can provide.
+CBD isolate may be a good choice for those seeking extremely high doses of CBD, or for those seeking relief from conditions that only CBD can provide.

-Other than those cases, we feel that CBD isolate is not as effective as full spectrum or broad spectrum CBD as it lacks the many benefits that the amazing hemp plant provides, specifically with combining the minor cannabinoids and terpenes.
+Other than those rare cases, it’s been shown that CBD isolate is not as effective as full spectrum or broad spectrum CBD as it lacks the many benefits that the amazing hemp plant provides, specifically with combining the minor cannabinoids and terpenes.

 What About CBD Dosing?